Parenting Stress Test

 Parenting stress refers to the distress that arises when the demands of the parental role exceed the resources you have available, time, energy, support, and emotional capacity.
 It's not a reflection of how much you love your child.
 It's a signal about load versus resources.
 And for many parents, that load is genuinely heavy.

 The Parenting Stress Index (PSI) was developed by Richard Abidin in 1983 and has become one of the most widely used scales for assessing stress in the parent-child system.
-The Short Form (PSI-SF) contains 36 items across three subscales: Parental Distress (PD), measuring your own sense of competence, isolation, and role restriction; Parent-Child Dysfunctional Interaction (P-CDI), how rewarding or frustrating interactions with your child feel; and Difficult Child (DC), the behavioral and temperamental characteristics of your child that create additional demand.
+The Short Form (PSI-SF) contains 36 items across three subscales: Parental Distress (PD), measuring your own sense of competence, isolation, and role restriction; Parent-Child Dysfunctional Interaction (P-CDI), how rewarding or frustrating interactions with your child feel; and Difficult Child (DC), the behavioural and temperamental characteristics of your child that create additional demand.

-Research consistently shows that parenting stress is higher among parents of children with developmental, behavioral, or medical challenges, and also among parents managing depression, relationship conflict, financial pressure, or social isolation.
+Research consistently shows that parenting stress is higher among parents of children with developmental, behavioural, or medical challenges, and also among parents managing depression, relationship conflict, financial pressure, or social isolation.
 If your stress is elevated, you're not failing.
 You're managing more than most people see.

 Studies find that parental distress at or above the 85th percentile warrants clinical attention.
 That's a meaningful threshold, not because stress at that level means you're a bad parent, but because it often predicts reduced parenting capacity over time, and because support genuinely helps.